 The kids tested each drink out of a little disposable paper cup, while mom got the mug.
-Here are a few easy & yummy kid-friendly (& kid-tested) drink recipes tested to warm you & your kiddos up during this time of cool weather.
+Here are a few easy and yummy kid-friendly (and kid-tested) drink recipes tested to warm you and your kiddos up during colder weather.

-This recipe is great as it can be made sugar & dairy free, and is still tasty!
+This recipe is great because it can be made sugar and dairy free and it’s still tasty!
 It contains a non-traditional hot chocolate ingredient… protein powder!
-Add some chocolate shreds or orange juice to have a “chocolate covered orange" effect.
+Add some chocolate shreds or orange juice to give your yummy kid’s drink a “chocolate covered orange” flavor.

-With this recipe, you make the powder ahead of time, allowing you to mix up individual servings whenever you want.
-Water, raw milk, or almond milk are great choices to customize what’s best for your kids.
-It was a big hit with my 4 & 2 year olds!
+With this recipe you can make the powder ahead of time, allowing you to mix up individual servings whenever you want.
+Water, raw milk, or almond milk are great choices to customize the drink to your kids’ dietary needs.
+Healthy hot chocolate was a big hit with my 2 and 4-year-olds!

-Mix these ingredients together & store in a container or re-sealable bag.
-To make an individual serving, mix 1 cup of liquid (hot water, hot milk, or hot almond milk) with 2-3 tbsp of the Hot Chocolate Powder.
+Mix these ingredients together and store in a container or resealable bag.
+To make an individual serving, mix 1 cup of liquid (hot water, hot milk, or hot almond milk) with 2-3 tbsp. of the hot chocolate powder.
 Enjoy!

-A great recipe to serve several people made in the slow cooker or in a big pot on the stove, apple cider is always a crowd pleaser!
-I added some orange zest for additional flavor, and used the peel for garnish.
+This is a great recipe to serve several people made in the slow cooker or in a big pot on the stove; apple cider is always a crowd pleaser!
+I added some orange zest for additional flavor and used the peel for garnish.
 You could even add some of the orange juice.
-It looks & tastes delicious.
+It looks and tastes delicious.

 Ingredients for 8 servings:

 Zest 1 orange and slice about 1/4 inch thick.
-Combine all the ingredients in a slow cooker & simmer on low for 3-4 hours.
-Or combine all the ingredients in a large pot over the stovetop on low for at least 1 hour.
-Discard cinnamon sticks before serving.
-Slice the 2nd orange, removing the pulp & leaving just the peel still in a ring.
+Combine all the ingredients in a slow cooker and simmer on low for 3-4 hours.
+Or combine all the ingredients in a large pot over the stove top on low for at least 1 hour.
+Discard the cinnamon sticks before serving.
+Slice the 2nd orange, removing the pulp and leaving just the peel still in a ring.
 Cut one slit in the peel.
-Twist the peel into a curl & add to the edge of the mug as a garnish!
+Twist the peel into a curl and add to the edge of the mug as a garnish!
 Add a little freshly squeezed orange juice for an extra zing.
 This cider is sure to warm you up!

-Another warm beverage, made with those in mind who like dairy free options, is Spiced Coconut-Almond Milk.
+Spiced Coconut-Almond Milk is another warm beverage made with those in mind who like dairy-free drink options.
 This recipe combines a mix of unique flavors that blend to make one scrumptious treat!

-This drink has a milk tea consistency, with traces of spice.
-It would pair great with a spiced cake or scone.
-My 2 year old loves any food or drink that has a spicy kick!
+Spiced Coconut-Almond Milk has a milk tea consistency with traces of spice.
+It would pair wonderfully with a spiced cake or scone.
+My 2-year-old loves any food or drink that has a spicy kick!

 Ingredients for 1 serving:

-Combine all ingredients into a saucepan & simmer.
+Combine all ingredients into a saucepan and simmer.